 Eating too many kilojoules

 When we regularly eat more energy than our body needs, the excess is stored inside fat cells.
-Just 1 kg of body fat contains the equivalent of 37,000 kJ.
-To lose 1 kg of body fat in a week, you would need to burn an additional 37,000 kJ, or around 5,000 kJ a day.
+Just one kg of body fat contains the equivalent of 37,000 kJ.
+To lose one kg of body fat in a month, you would need to reduce consumption by around 1200 kJ a day.

 How to lose excess weight